Jesse Bjorkman

-Jesse Bjorkman is an American politician.
+Jesse J. Bjorkman is an American politician.
 He is a Republican member of the Alaska Senate, representing District D since his election in 2022.
 Bjorkman represents the northern Kenai Peninsula including Kenai, Soldotna, Nikiski, and Sterling.
 He is the chair of the Senate Labor and Commerce Committee.

 Bjorkman is a former Kenai Peninsula Borough Assembly Member and government teacher at Nikiski High School.

+Early life and education

+Bjorkman was born in Iron Mountain, Michigan, and earned a Bachelor of Arts in interdisciplinary studies from Michigan State University.

+Personal life

+Bjorkman has resided in Nikiski, Alaska, since 2010 and previously in Kenai from 2009 to 2010.
+He is married to his wife Jamie and has two children.